-Home & Garden Home 5 Recipes for Radish Leaves By Robin Shreeves Writer Cairn University Rowan University Wine School of Philadelphia Robin Shreeves is a freelance writer who focuses on sustainability, wine, travel, food, parenting, and spirituality. our editorial process Robin Shreeves Updated May 07, 2019 lpinchuk / Getty Images Share Twitter Pinterest Email Home Sustainable Eating Pest Control Natural Cleaning DIY Family Green Living Thrift & Minimalism Several years ago, when I started looking at how to use the parts of foods we often throw away, one of the first totally out-of-the-ordinary recipes I made was radish top soup.
+Home & Garden Home 5 Recipes for Radish Leaves By Robin Shreeves Robin Shreeves Writer Cairn University Rowan University Wine School of Philadelphia Robin Shreeves is a freelance writer who focuses on sustainability, wine, travel, food, parenting, and spirituality.
+Learn about our editorial process Updated May 7, 2019 lpinchuk / Getty Images Share Twitter Pinterest Email Home Sustainable Eating Pest Control Natural Cleaning DIY Family Green Living Thrift & Minimalism Several years ago, when I started looking at how to use the parts of foods we often throw away, one of the first totally out-of-the-ordinary recipes I made was radish top soup.
 I loved the peppery taste of the radish leaves.
 Most of the time the leafy greens from radish plants get thrown away or composted, but they're edible and delicious.
 Here are several recipes that make use of radish leaves.
 Radish Top Soup – This is the recipe I used for that first foray into eating radish tops.
 Mixed with potatoes and topped with sliced radishes, this creamy, pureed soup will turn you into a radish green lover.
 Radish Greens Dal – Radish greens and lentils are the base for this spicy curry.
 Radish Leaf Pesto – The greens from radishes replace the basil and parsley in this pasta topper that can also be used as a dip.
 Spicy Stir Fried Radish Greens – Garlic and a sauce are added to the greens and stir fried for one of the fastest side dishes you can make.
 Radish Leaves and Avocado Quiche – This is one green quiche.
 The recipe calls for making mini quiches and topping them with sliced radishes.
 Very colorful.